-We tried to compress the solutions returned by 2-WAND$^*$ using the compressor.
-We use IBM's ILOG CPLEX to solve integer programming problems.
-For each solved task, the compressor was able to compress the returned solution within the memory and time limits that remained after the execution performed by 2-WAND$^*$.
-For the majority of the tasks, we are able to compress the solutions returned in less than 40ms.
-Besides \emph{p15}, \emph{p14}, and \emph{p13} of \emph{doors}, all other solved tasks had their returned solutions compressed in at most six seconds.
-The most time-consuming compression (on \emph{p15} of \emph{doors}) took 91 seconds to complete.
-Only four domains have some task for which the returned solution took more than one second to be compressed: \emph{beam-walk}, \emph{chain-of-rooms}, \emph{doors}, and \emph{tireworld-triangle}.
-The domain of \emph{doors} is especially hard because, while the largest solution returned for some other domain has size 2,047 (from \emph{p9} of \emph{beam-walk}), the optimal solution size of \emph{p15} of \emph{doors} is 131,070 before compression.
+For each solved task, the compressor was able to compress the returned solution within the memory and time limits that remained after the execution performed by AND$^*$.
+For the majority of the tasks, we are able to compress the solutions returned in less than 20 ms. Besides \emph{p14} and \emph{p15} of \emph{doors}, and \emph{p11} of \emph{beam-walk}, all other solved tasks had their returned solutions compressed in at most 12 seconds.
+The most time-consuming compression (on \emph{p15} of \emph{doors}) took 55 seconds to complete.
+Only four domains have some task for which the returned solution took more than 250 ms to be compressed: \emph{beam-walk}, \emph{chain-of-rooms}, \emph{doors}, and \emph{tireworld-triangle}.
+The domain of \emph{doors} is especially hard because, while the largest solution returned for some other domain has size 8,191 (from \emph{p11} of \emph{beam-walk}), the optimal solution size of \emph{p15} of \emph{doors} is 131,070 before compression.